 - Pointers are used to relate segments.

-• Deleted segments are physically removed.
+- Deleted segments are physically removed.

 - VSAM ESDS or OSAM data sets are used for storage.

 - HD databases are stored on DASD.

 - HD databases are of a more complex organization than sequentially organized databases.

-HDAM – HDAM databases are typically used when fast access is needed to the root segment of the database record, usually by direct access.
+- HDAM databases are typically used when fast access is needed to the root segment of the database record, usually by direct access.
 In a hierarchic direct access method (HDAM) database, the root segments of records are randomized to a storage location by an algorithm that converts a root’s key into a storage location.

 - The randomizing technique results in extremely fast retrieval of data, but it usually does not provide for sequential retrieval of records.
 This can be achieved in HDAM databases through the use of secondary indexes or by using a physical-key-sequencing randomizer module.

-The advantage of HDAM is that it does not require reading an index to access the database.
+- The advantage of HDAM is that it does not require reading an index to access the database.
 The randomizing module provides fast access to root segments and to the paths of dependent segments.
 It uses only the paths of the hierarchy needed to reach the segment being accessed, further increasing access speed.
 The disadvantage is that HDAM databases cannot be processed in key sequence unless the randomizing module stores root segments in physical key sequence.

 - The index and the database are stored in separate data sets.
 The index is stored as a single VSAM KSDS.
 The database is stored as a VSAM ESDS or OSAM data set.
 The index stores the value of the key of each root segment, with a four-byte pointer that contains the address of the root segment.

 - The root segment locations in the index are stored in sequential order, allowing HIDAM databases to be processed directly or sequentially.
 A disadvantage of HIDAM databases is that the additional step required to scan an index makes access slower than with HDAM databases.

-Mentioning PTR=TB or PTR=HB for root segments in HIDAM databases:
+- Mentioning PTR=TB or PTR=HB for root segments in HIDAM databases:

 - If the PTR =TB or PTR=HB (twin backward pointer or hierarchic backward pointer) parameter is defined for the root, the root segments are chained together in ascending order.
 Sequential processing is done by following this pointer chain.